mssola/terraform/README.md

   * `cluster_domain_name`

     The cluster default domain name.
 It can be something like `k8s.local`.
 This domain name will be used across all the instances.
-If it is empty then all nodes will be named after their plain hostname (no FQDN).

   * `kube_minions_size`